S4nfs/MyPROJECTS/Node.JS_Course/13_AboutNodeJs.md

 ==============================

 Streams?
-The Streams are the objects that facilitate you to read data from a source and write data to a destination.
+Streams are a way to handle reading/writing files, network communications, or any kind of end-to-end information exchange in an efficient way.
+For example, a file size can be larger than your free memory space, making it impossible to read the whole file into the memory in order to process it.
+That’s where streams come to the rescue!
+Using streams to process smaller chunks of data, makes it possible to read larger files.

 There are four types of streams in Node.js:
-Readable: This stream is used for reading operations.
+-Readable: This stream is used for reading operations.
+For example: fs.createReadStream() lets us read the contents of a file.
-Writable: This stream is used for write operations.
+-Writable: This stream is used for write operations.
+For example, fs.createWriteStream() lets us write data to a file using streams.
-Duplex: This stream can be used for both reading and write operations.
+-Duplex: This stream can be used for both reading and write operations.
+For example, net.Socket
-Transform: It is a type of duplex stream where the output computes according to input.
+-Transform: It is a type of duplex stream where the output computes according to input.
+For example, in the instance of file-compression, you can write compressed data and read decompressed data to and from a file.